Ablus-Bang/FLB/README.md

 streamlit run examples/xxx/xxx-web-demo.py --server.address 127.0.0.1 --server.port 8080
 ```

-## Blockchain Support
+## Protocol Support

-In order to ensure fairness and security, we have designed a decentralized on-chain role-based access control architecture.
-Different roles have different permissions and functions to ensure that user data is secure and cannot be tampered with on the chain.
+In order to ensure fairness and security, we have designed a decentralized on-protocol role-based access control architecture.
+Different roles have different permissions and functions to ensure that user data is secure and cannot be tampered with on the protocol.
 For relevant details, please visit [FLBRoleDesign](./chain/FLBRoleDesign.md) document.

-**Privacy**: We develop smart contract on chain to support data record and reward distribution in blockchain.
+**Privacy**: We develop smart contract to support data record and reward distribution in protocol.

-We have deployed a Solidity smart contract on the Cerbo Chain to record user training data and user scores.
+We have deployed a Solidity smart contract on our protocol to record user training data and user scores.
 The files related to the smart contract project are located in the `chain/contract/` directory, developed based on the Hardhat framework, an EVM-based smart contract development environment.
 Developers can also refer to this contract code to deploy their contracts.
 For more detailed information, please refer to the smart contract project's [README-Chain](../chain/README.md) document.

 ```solidity
 contract FLB is Ownable {